flaneurette/Health-Library/Documents/Gasses/CO.md

 2. "Ventilation" is not protection.
 Opening windows or doors does NOT make indoor use of BBQs, generators, or camp stoves safe.

 3. Charcoal is deadly indoors.
-It produces CO for hours after the visible flames die—even when coals appear cold.
+It produces CO for hours after the visible flames die-even when coals appear cold.

 4. Generators are extremely dangerous.
 Place them at least 20 feet away, never in garages, porches, or near openings.

 5. Flu-like symptoms during winter or after using fuel-burning equipment = suspect CO immediately.

 6. CO alarms save lives but aren't foolproof.
-Install them, maintain them, and never ignore them—but prevention is always better.
+Install them, maintain them, and never ignore them-but prevention is always better.

 7. Camping deaths are preventable.
 Never bring BBQs, stoves, or heaters into tents, even in cold weather.